prettydiff/share-file-systems/documentation/commands.md

 ### Examples
 1. `share test_browser`
    - Runs the browser interaction tests.
+If not test suite is specified by name all test lists will be executed.
+Every test list, aside from 'self' requires 4 other computers executing in mode 'remote'.
 1. `share test_browser no_close`
    - Disables the 'window.close()' command at the end of test instructions so that the browser remains open for manual inspection.
 1. `share test_browser demo`
    - Same as the 'no_close' argument but also imposes a half second delay between actions so that a person can watch the interactions.
 1. `share test_browser self`
    - The argument 'self' executes tests from the ./lib/terminal/test/samples/browser_self.ts test list.
 These tests only execute on this local device and do not make use of other computers.
+1. `share test_browser delete`
+   - The argument 'delete' executes tests from the ./lib/terminal/test/samples/browser_delete.ts test list.
+This mode requires 4 other computers executing in mode 'remote'.
 1. `share test_browser device`
    - The argument 'device' executes tests from the ./lib/terminal/test/samples/browser_device.ts test list.
 This mode requires 4 other computers executing in mode 'remote'.
 1. `share test_browser user`